gwb20123999/FHKMNet/README.md

-# `FHKMNet`
+# `FHMNet`

-PyTorch implementation of `FHKMNet` for referring camouflaged object detection.
+PyTorch implementation of `FHMNet` for referring camouflaged object detection.

 ## Framework
 The framework figure and qualitative results will be added to the repository together with the final project assets.